min69u/Reforestation/README.md

-## Why is no one friends with Dracula?
-Because he's a pain in the neck.
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.